actility/Fuota-doc/src/Overview/Solution-architecture-description/readme.md

-# ThingPark FUOTA solution architecture description #test
+# ThingPark FUOTA solution architecture description

 The ThingPark FUOTA solution is composed of the following components: